Stifled Grief: How The West Has It Wrong

 Expectation: Grief is a linear process and a series of steps to be taken.
 Each level is neatly defined and the order predetermined.

 Reality: Grief is an ugly mess full of pitfalls, missteps, sinking, and swimming.
 Like a game of shoots and ladders, you never know when the board might pull you back and send you down the ladder screaming at the top of your lungs.
-Just when you think you’ve arrived at the finish, you draw a card that sends you back to start and just when it appears you’ve lost the game you jump ahead and come one step closer to the front of the line.
+When you think you’ve arrived at the finish, you draw a card that carries you back to start and just when it appears you’ve lost the game you jump ahead and come one step closer to the front of the line.

 Expectation: The grieving should seek professional forms of counseling exclusively.